shaileshaanand/competester/README.md

 # competester

 _A python cli tool to test competitive programming solutions(code) against multiple test cases and measure execution time._
-This tool becomes handy when the programmer is dealing with a problem having larger amount of test cases.
+This tool comes handy when the programmer is dealing with a problem having larger amount of test cases.

 <img src="https://raw.githubusercontent.com/shaileshaanand/competester/master/docs/images/first.svg"/>